 If you have a part-time ( under 20 hours a week) CPT, it will not affect your OPT.
 After completing one year or more of full-time CPT, you will no longer be eligible for OPT at the associate degree level.

-For more information about CPT Requirements, you can find here.
+You can find more information about CPT Requirements here.